 - Teacher training programs – held in Kinshasa, Kananga and Mbuji Mayi.

-- Two proposals – written by Congolese leaders to expand teacher training.
-Now waiting for funding.
+- Two proposals – written by Congolese leaders to expand regional training institutes need funds to complete.

 GOAL FOUR: Scholarships

 - Scholarships for high school students are needed to insure girls’ and orphans’ can complete school.

 - More motorcycles are needed to help school supervisors to reach remote schools more frequently.

 Congolese Presbyterian leaders identify the next school to be built.
 Then:

 - Congolese leaders choose the next deteriorated school to be built, talk to local villagers about their role in the project and send US partners the budget, construction schedule and school design for it.